-Aimed at mainstreaming sports as a tool for national development, economic development, community development and individual development, the Union Cabinet approved the implementation of revamped ‘Khelo India’ programme by merging ‘Rajiv Gandhi Khel Abhiyan’ (erstwhile ‘Yuva Krida & Khel Abhiyan’), ‘Urban Sports Infrastructure Scheme’ and National Sports Talent Search System Programme’.
+Government schemes are an important segment of the polity and governance section of the UPSC syllabus.
+Aimed at mainstreaming sports as a tool for national development, economic development, community development and individual development, the Union Cabinet approved the execution of revamped ‘Khelo India’ programme by consolidating the ‘Rajiv Gandhi Khel Abhiyan’ (formerly called the ‘Yuva Krida & Khel Abhiyan’), the ‘Urban Sports Infrastructure Scheme’ and the National Sports Talent Search System Programme’.
 The programme strives to promote “Sports for Excellence” as well as “Sports for All”.

 - It will be a Central Sector Scheme (Scheme implemented by the Central Government machinery and 100% funding by the union government).

 - It is a Pan India Sports Scholarship scheme covering the 1000 most deserving and talented athletes across the sports discipline, every year.

 - Selected athletes will be entitled to a scholarship amount of Five Lakh Rupees for eight consecutive years.

 - It is an unprecedented scheme, a first-ever plan to be implemented for creating a long-term development pathway for athletes.